Risks of Surgery (brief summary)

 Patients will attend a pre-operative tour at the hospital where blood work and pre-operative testing will be done if any has been ordered.
 If this is not attended and we are unable to contact you to confirm that you are still going ahead with your surgery, it will be cancelled.

-Patients having this operation with symptoms of sleep apnea (the cessation of breathing during sleep) will likely be staying overnight after the operation as there is a greater chance of apnea after an anesthetic.
+Patients having this operation with symptoms of sleep apnea (the cessation of breathing during sleep) may be staying overnight after the operation as there is a greater chance of apnea after an anesthetic.
 This will allow monitoring to ensure adequate oxygenation after surgery.

 After the Operation:

 After the tonsillectomy, there can be significant discomfort.
 Diet should start with non-acidic liquids and soft foods.
 Freezies, pudding, popsicles, Sorbet are good items to start with.
-The patient should try to avoid drinking through a straw for two weeks following surgery, if possible.
 As the throat heals the pain will reduce and the diet should be advanced accordingly.
 AT NO TIME SHOULD ASPIRIN BE TAKEN 2 WEEKS BEFORE OR AFTER SURGERY.

 The first 2 night’s pain medication should be given every 4 hours.
-This means waking up your child and giving it to them.
+This may require you to wake up your child to give them their pain medication.
 They should also be encouraged to drink at this time.
 If they refuse to take medication by mouth, suppositories of Tylenol can also be used.
-If you have been given a prescription for Morphine, this should be mixed with liquid Tylenol, or Advil and given at the same time.
+If you have been given a prescription for Morphine, this should be taken with Tylenol, or Advil, and given at the same time.
 Some children have abdominal discomfort with Morphine, and it may need to be stopped if not well tolerated.
-I recommend starting with the Advil or Tylenol for pain control and use the Morphine if needed.
+I recommend starting with the Advil for pain control.
+If more medication is required sooner than 4 hours, it is safe to give Tylenol in between doses of Advil.
+Use the Morphine if needed.
 Adults are generally given Percocet and Tylenol # 3 for pain management.
-As pain decreases, Advil, Motrin or Tylenol given for pain management.
-These can be given every four hours if needed.
+Celebrex, an anti-inflammatory may also be provided to help reduce the need for narcotic medications after surgery.
+As pain decreases, narcotic medications should be discontinued using only Advil or Tylenol as needed.
+Adults are often prescribed a steroid, Dexamethasone to be taken if pain is not adequately managed with prescribed pain medication.
+This will act to reduce the post op swelling and can be quite effective to reduce post op pain.

 Occasionally antibiotics are prescribed for adults undergoing tonsillectomy.
 These can generally be taken as a liquid or a pill depending upon what your preference is.
 Let the Pharmacist know what you prefer.